Levi Savage Jr.: Pioneer

 On July 10, 1856, Savage was in Iowa City, Iowa, where he joined the ill-fated Willie handcart company that was migrating to Salt Lake City.
 He was appointed as a sub-captain in the company.
 At a tense meeting in Florence, Nebraska on August 13, 1856, Savage was asked for his views and told the group that he firmly believed that embarking West so late in the season was dangerous.
 When overruled Savage reportedly said, "What I have said I know to be true; but seeing you are to go forward, I will go with you, will help all I can, will work with you, will rest with you, and if necessary, will die with you.
 May God in his mercy bless and preserve us."
 William Woodward, a captain of the company, later wrote, "Levi Savage, who was censured for his truthful statement at Florence, was I think the best help we had—resolute & determined his whole soul was for the salvation of our company."
 Over one-fifth of the group died from freezing and starvation before they arrived in Salt Lake City on November 9, 1856.

 After returning to Salt Lake City with the ill-fated pioneers, Savage married Ann Brummel Cooper, a member of the Willie handcart company he helped rescue.
-He later also married two of Ann Brummel Cooper's daughters, Mary Ann Cooper, and Adelaide Cooper, although he only had children with Mary Ann.
+He later also married two of Ann Brummel Cooper's daughters, Mary Ann and Adelaide although he only had children with Mary Ann.
+He married them after Ann died.
 Savage married Ann Brummel Cooper on October 31, 1858.
 At the time of the marriage, Ann's daughter Adelaide was 6 years of age (b.
 Nov.
 28, 1851).
 Mary Ann was 8 (b.
 Nov.
 22, 1849).
-Savage later married Adelaide when he was 48 and she was 16 (m.
+When Ann died, Savage later married Adelaide when he was 48 and she was 16 (m.
 October 17, 1868).
 One week later he married his other step-daughter, Mary Ann (m.
 October 24, 1868).
 She was 18.
 From the marriage with Mary Ann were born three children, William, Riley, and Clara.